ArjunSharda/Quotifo/README.md

 JavaScript Quote Library, easily accesible

 # :warning: Warning
  Please note that this package is heavily in development and there is new development going on.
 Features may not be working.
-Expect a stable version at v0.5 or higher.
-This is not meant to be used for production at the moment.
+Expect a stable version at v0.0.5 or higher.

 Production Status: Alpha